Re-Opening of the Pettit Center

 - Timing of ice sessions will be separated on each rink by 30 minutes (allowing 15 minutes for the exiting group to clear the building and 15 minutes for the entering group to be admitted and to get on the ice).
 Timing on the East and West Rinks will be staggered so that the ice sessions are not ending at the same times.
 This is a tight schedule and requires that skaters be completely off the ice at the end of their session, take off their skates promptly and exit the building immediately.
 The purpose is to avoid any overlap and interaction of entering and exiting skaters.

-- Users are requested to exit the ice and building promptly, within 15 minutes from the end of the ice session, so the entering group is not having to wait.
+- Users are required to exit the ice and building promptly, within 15 minutes from the end of the ice session, so the entering group is not having to wait.
 Courtesy and consideration of the entering group by the exiting group is appreciated.

 - Additional blue benches with yellow markings for seating and spacing have been placed around each rink.
+All skaters are required to comply with designated spacing.

 Critical success factors for making this work: